samwich/ember-map-demo/README.md

   * Select a location in the list or click a marker and its details will be shown.
   * Supports deleting locations.
   * Locations are not persisted to a web service.
+  * Code is rather ugly :-) Send me a pull request!

 MIT License, like Ember. http://opensource.org/licenses/mit-license.php